Multi-Domain Spoken Language Understanding Using Domain- and Task-Aware Parameterization: Experiments

 \subsection{Datasets}

-We conduct experiments on the benchmark MTOD \cite{schuster-etal-2019-cross-lingual}.
+We conduct experiments on the benchmark MTOD \citep{schuster-etal-2019-cross-lingual}\footnote{The reason why we do not adopt multiwoz is that multiwoz is mainly proposed to evaluate the dialog state tracking task rather than the spoken language understanding, which makes it hard for us to directly use it as a benchmark for evaluating the multi-domain SLU task. }.
 The dataset contains three domains including Alarm, Reminder, Weather domain.
-We follow the same format and partition as in \newcite{schuster-etal-2019-cross-lingual}.
-To justify the generalization of the proposed model, we construct another multi-domain SLU dataset (ASMixed) by mixing the ATIS \cite{hemphill1990atis} and SNIPS \cite{coucke2018snips} dataset and keep the train/dev/test partition unchanged.
-In addition, the constructed multi-domain datasets will be available for further research.
-The detailed statistics of two datasets are presented in Table \ref{tab:OverallSta}.
+We follow the same format and partition as in \citep{schuster-etal-2019-cross-lingual}.
+To verify the generalization of the proposed model, we construct another multi-domain SLU dataset (ASMixed) by mixing the ATIS \citep{hemphill1990atis} and SNIPS \citep{coucke2018snips} dataset and keeping the train/dev/test partition unchanged.
+The detailed statistics of the two datasets are shown in Table~\ref{tab:datasets}.